 The Contracts department executes agreements with each NSP that define its responsibilities related to administrative compliance, contract responsibilities and performance measures.
-Subcontracts executed with NSPs include the required provisions outlined in the Exhibit C - Task List, and updated by DCF on an annual basis.
+Subcontracts executed with NSPs include the required provisions outlined in the Exhibit C - Task List (including Sections 2.2.3 and 2.2.9), and updated by DCF on an annual basis.
 Service and audit documentation requirements are also outlined in the Schedule of Covered Services (65E-14.021 F.A.C.) and related Guidance Documents issued by DCF.

-In accordance with payment guidelines established by the Department, NSPs are not permitted to bill CFBHN for services rendered to individuals on Medicaid, or who have third party insurance, when those services are paid for by that plan.
+In accordance with payment guidelines established by the Department, NSPs are not permitted to bill CFBHN for services rendered to individuals with Medicaid, or who have third party insurance, when those services are paid for by that plan.